MolEvolEpid/hypermut3/README.md

     - `seq_num`: Sequence number
     - `seq_name`: Sequence name
     - `potential_mut_site`: Potential mutation site
-    - `control`: Whether the site matches the control pattern/context (1) or primary pattern/context (0)
+    - `context`: Whether the site matches the control or primary pattern/context
-    - `prop_control`: Proportion of the site that matches the control or primary pattern/context
+    - `prop_context`: Proportion of the site that matches the control or primary pattern/context (should always be 1 in strict mode)
     - `mut_match`: Whether the expected mutation was present or not
 - Args (default path: `args.csv`):
   - Row for each input argument to `hypermut.py` (with two columns: `arg_name` and `arg_value`):